joshyap/devblog-gatsby/src/posts/fizzbuzz-revisited.md

 ---
 title: "FizzBuzz Ternary"
 date: "04-29-20"
+description: "Taking another look at fizzbuzz with ternary operators"
 ---

 My younger brother recently completed a technical interview over Zoom due to the current shelter-in-place situation in the US.
 They were basically asking for a classic fizzbuzz solution, but simply used a different name.